Charles Kingsmill: Royal Canadian Navy

 In 1908, Kingsmill retired from the Royal Navy and returned to Canada.
 He was appointed honorary aide-de-camp to His Excellency the Governor-General in 1909.
-At the behest of then Prime Minister Wilfrid Laurier, he accepted the post of director of the Marine Service in the Department of Marine and Fisheries under then Minister of Marine and Fisheries Louis-Philippe Brodeur.
+At the behest of then prime minister Wilfrid Laurier, he accepted the post of director of the Marine Service in the Department of Marine and Fisheries under then Minister of Marine and Fisheries Louis-Philippe Brodeur.
 The appointment predetermined his eventual appointment as rear-admiral RCN and director of the Naval Service of Canada upon the formation of the RCN on 4 May 1910.
 By 1914, at the beginning of World War I, the new navy's fleet consisted of two old cruisers and a collection of converted civilian and commercial vessels.

-Kingsmill was promoted to Admiral in 1917.
-He was made a Knight Bachelor in 1918.
+Kingsmill was promoted to admiral on the Royal Navy's retired list in 1917.
+He was made a knight bachelor in 1918.
 He was awarded for outstanding services as the Director of Naval Services of Canada 1910–1921.